Ben Judah: Political positions

+In a 2020 op-ed co-authored with Progressive International's general secretary David Adler, he favourably contrasted Bernie Sanders's foreign policy positions with Barack Obama's record on Russia, stating that Sanders's support for the Green New Deal and targeting of state corruption undermined the "pillars of Kremlin power".

+Relations with George Galloway's circle

+Judah claimed to have been punched in the face and insulted for his Jewish background by Respect Party activists at the party's meeting as a Politico reporter not long before Respect's dissolution in 2016.

+George Galloway's new formation Workers Party of Britain later published the claim that Judah had been named as a Russia expert by Chris Donnelly in a 2016 Integrity Initiative document, leaked by Anonymous in 2018.

 Awards and recognition

 In 2015, he was commended as the Feature Writer of the Year award at the British Press Awards.

 Judah's name appeared on the Forbes 30 Under 30 Europe list in 2016.

 In 2024, the New Statesman named Judah as one of the 50 most influential people shaping the UK's progressive politics.